 A good leader does not simply make commands, they inspire and encourage their team, and they care about those who work with and for them.
 Leadership is not reserved for bosses, managers and supervisors, and a person with leadership skills has the ability to take ownership and authority over even the smallest of projects or tasks.

-Clutter is never good for any working environment, whether it be in the office, digitally, or in your mind.
-Being organized means knowing how to efficiently manage not only the space you work in, but also your time and workload.
-Someone who is truly organized will have the ability to create and adhere to systems and structures that aid efficiency, and will not allow themselves to become overwhelmed or their processes to become messy.
+Clutter is never good for any working environment, whether it be in the office, digitally or in your mind.
+Being organised means knowing how to efficiently manage not only the space you work in, but also your time and workload.
+Someone who is truly organised will have the ability to create and adhere to systems and structures that aid efficiency, and will not allow themselves to become overwhelmed or their processes to become messy.

 8. Motivation & work ethic

 You want to know that you’re getting the best work possible out of you and your co-workers, and one way to do so is to understand, encourage and leverage the motivations of those you work with.

 A highly skilled coder, for example, may seem valuable, but their true potential won’t reflect on the work they do unless they’re driven to do their best.

 Motivation can and should be influenced by both personal and professional achievement.
 You need to know that your team truly cares about what they are doing.
 If they’re not passionate about the work, and if they’re not dedicated to the wider goals of the team and organisation, they will not do their best work.

 Work ethic is very similar to motivation.
 A person with good work ethic enjoys what they do, they understand and accept their responsibilities.
 They’re disciplined, focused and always professional.
 Strong work ethic and motivation means understanding that hard work pays off and putting the upmost effort into every aspect of the job.